rarodrigo/router_family/README.md

-# Dynamic and automatic validation process inside of device Cisco Family
+# Dynamic and automatic validation process based device of Cisco Family

 The process developed here are related with different modules of Ansible and using functions by NAPALM.